yakworks/gorm-tools/README.md

 If you are using envers or cascade saves then we want the saves and updates to be in a transaction by default and a proper thrown error to cause a roll back of all the changes.
 Not something you get with failOnError:false.

 **Example of the issue:** With the cascade save of an association where we were saving a Parent with new Child.
-The issue will kick when new Child saved and blew up but the Parent changes stay.
+The issue will kick in  when new Child saved and blew up and the Parent changes stay.
 We have a good example if this issue in the demo-app under test

 ###Keeping it dry